tzolov/elasticsearch-hadoop/README.md

 data into JSON source objects stored in ES.
 The output JSON format is defined with a custom Java class (MyJsonOutputSchema in the example above).

 ```
-Note: To fit with Crunch's `WritableTypeFamily` the Java class has implement the Writable and Serializable interfaces.
+Note: To fit with Crunch's `WritableTypeFamily` the Java class has to implement the Writable and Serializable interfaces.
 All Writable methods can have empty implementations.
 ```
 Sample Java class used to define the output JSON format.